 Josh joined Texas Impact in August 2010.
 He received his Doctor of Jurisprudence in May of 2010 from the University of Texas School of Law and is a member of the Texas State Bar.
 In 2007, he received a Master of Theological Studies from the Candler School of Theology at Emory University in Atlanta, Georgia.
 He completed his undergraduate work in 2004 at Texas A&M University with a Bachelor of Arts in History with a minor in Philosophy.
-Josh currently attends First United Methodist Church, is married and has two cats and a dog.
+Josh currently attends the First United Methodist Church in Austin and is married with two cats and a dog.

 Before coming to Texas Impact, Josh spent the 81st Legislative Session as a Law Clerk and Legislative Assistant in the Texas House of Representatives.
 During the 79th Legislative Session, Josh was a Public Policy Consultant for the Texas Baptist Christian Life Commission (CLC), the public policy and ethics arm of the Baptist General Convention of Texas.
 While at CLC, he specialized in criminal justice, gambling, campaign finance, education and First Amendment issues.
 During law school, he interned at the Travis County District Attorney’s Office in the 147th District Court, was on the Thurgood Marshall Mock Trial team, and worked as a student attorney in UT Law's Actual Innocence and Legislative Lawyering Clinics.